 It logged off because when the member logged off at work, the Lottery Post server "turned the dial on the combination lock".
-It create a new security token for their username.
+It created a new security token for their username.

-So when the person went home, their PC at home has the OLD security token, which of course is not valid anymore, so the member is essentially "logged off" as a result of their computer not knowing the new code.
+So when the person went home, their PC at home had the OLD security token, which of course was not valid anymore, so the member was essentially "logged off" as a result of their computer not knowing the new code.

 When they log in, their computer will be sent the new code.

 For the member in the example above, the only way to avoid getting logged off at home would have been to stay logged in at work. i.e., Don't click the Log Off link.